mssola/terraform/README.md

 shortcut, it also runs `terraform` with the last arguments provided, so running `k8-setup plan` is equivalent to `k8s-setup && terraform plan`.

+### Helper script for libvirt

+You should be using the `k8s-setup` script to manage your Kubernetes cluster.
+That being said, if you are going to use the `libvirt` driver, you might want to take a look at the [k8s-libvirt](contrib/libvirt/k8s-libvirt.sh) script.
+This script assumes that you want to use libvirt, and it makes some assumptions that will allow you to deploy your cluster with a simple command.

 ### Configuration Variables

 Some aspects of the cluster can be configured by using variables.